DraxDomax/chatloss/README.md

 # chatloss
 Crafty Http(s) Api Testing Library Of Sane Simplicity

 Conceptualized by Todor Kolev on 5-Dec-2019.
-If this date is close to your current date, then I am probably still on the drawing board.
+If this date is close to your current date, then I am probably still at the drawing board.

 If you need to talk, I am here for you on: tk.chatloss@gmail.com